Ever wondered just how many Australians identify as LGBTQI? A straight question deserves a straight answer, right?

-Well, when it comes to human sexuality the answers might not be as straight we some of us think.
+Well, when it comes to human sexuality, the answers might not be as straight we some of us think.

-In fact, those who say they are homosexual has been on the up since 2008 when 2.4 per cent of the population agreed with the statement: 'I consider myself a homosexual."
+In fact, those who say they are homosexual has been on the up since 2008, when 2.4 per cent of the population agreed with the statement: "I consider myself a homosexual."

-These latest figures show that 4.6% of Australian teenagers (14-19) now agree they are homosexual (up from 2.9% in 2006-08), rising to a peak of around 1 in 15 people in their 20s (6.5%, up from 4.4% in 2006-08).
+These latest figures show that 4.6 per cent of Australian teenagers (14-19) now agree they are homosexual (up from 2.9 per cent in 2006-08), rising to a peak of around one in 15 people in their 20's (6.5 per cent, up from 4.4 in 2006-08).

 But this figure drops to 4.2 per cent for people in their 30s, 2.8 per cent in their 40s and drops further still to 1.7 per cent among those aged 50 and above, although all these figures represented increases from the previous survey in 2011.